Home » Blog » How to Plan a Budget Ooty Trip with Family: Expert Hacks for an Affordable Vacation

 At a nominal fee of ₹10 you can take a peek into the tea making process of “cut, twist, and curl,” and taste a few varieties of teas.

-Ashley Tips: There are a couple of tea factories in Ooty, but there is only one tea museum situated at the highest elevation.
-So, take a long look at the photo of The Tea Factory and the Tea Museum, and save it on your phone so that you can show it to your driver and ask him to take you to that exact place, if you are particular about it.
+Ashley’s Tip: There are a couple of tea factories in Ooty, but there is only one tea museum situated at the highest elevation.
+So, take a long look at the photo of The Tea Factory and the Tea Museum below, and save it on your phone so that you can show it to your driver and ask him to take you to that exact place, if you are particular about it.
+I am saying this because our auto driver took us to another tea museum instead and we got scammed.

 Mudumalai National Park